kaidez/kaidez.github.io/_posts/2018-01-05-temperature-average-filter-array.md

 ...
 </code></pre>

-...gets replaced it with this...
+...is completely replaced it with this one line that performs the exact same operation.
 <pre><code class="language-javascript">
 ...
 let numbersOnlyList = innerArray.filter(getNumbers)
 ...
 </code></pre>

-...which does the exact same operation.
-So the complete, updated complete JavaScript code looks like this.
+The complete, updated complete JavaScript code looks like this.
 <pre><code class="language-javascript">
 const temperatureInfo = [
   ["City", "00-08", "08-16", "16-24", "Average"],